-Governance, Skills and Incentives as a continuum: A robust governance structure sets the foundation for improved compliance with relevant laws, regulations and regulatory standards, better risk management and a clear decision-making process through well-defined roles and responsibilities and communication lines.
+Governance, Skills and Incentives as a continuum: A robust governance structure sets better risk management and a clear decision-making process through well-defined roles and responsibilities and communication lines.
 Training employees on relevant sustainability topics helps to create a culture of sustainability within the organisation, equip staff to understand how their actions impact the environment and society and make decisions that align with the organisation's sustainability goals.